 The three basic customer stages are awareness, consideration and decision.

-Identify the various stages of your customer journey, noting customer emotions and experiences during each stage and identifying how your product can help or solve problems.
+Identify the various stages of your customer journey, noting customer experiences and emotions during each stage and identifying how your product can help or solve problems.

-Depending on the size and complexity of your content library, your segments should be various combinations of your buyer personas and customer life cycle segments.
+Depending on the size and complexity of your content library and customer data, your segments should be various combinations of your buyer personas and customer life cycle segments.
 Don’t overcomplicate your segments; minimizing scope will allow you to get started sooner.